Exiled-Team/EXILED/docs/articles/tutorials/beginnerevents.md

 *Note: This tutorial assumes that you are familiar with C# and with setting up a plugin in the EXILED framework.*

 # Events: What are they?
 **Events** play a key role in the EXILED framework and all of the plugins utilizing it.
-Almost every plugin created using the EXILED framework uses events.
+Almost every plugin created using the EXILED framework uses events in one way or another.
 So, what are they?
 An event is a simple way of being informed when *something* happens.
 Events range from the round ending, to a player throwing an item or opening a door, to even SCP-096 being enraged!
 Events allow you to attach code that executes when something occurs before, during, or at the conclusion of a round.

 For example, say that you have the following method.